Sage-Bionetworks-Workflows/nf-synapse-stage/README.md

 Downloading files from Synapse requires the workflow to be authenticated.
 The workflow currently supports two authentication methods:

 - **(Preferred)** Create a secret called `SYNAPSE_AUTH_TOKEN` containing a Synapse personal access token using the [Nextflow CLI](https://nextflow.io/docs/latest/secrets.html) or [Nextflow Tower](https://help.tower.nf/latest/secrets/overview/).
 - Provide a Synapse configuration file containing a personal access token (see example above) to the `synapse_config` parameter.
-This method is best used if Nextflow/Tower secrets aren't supported on your platform.
+This method is best used if Nextflow/Tower secrets aren't supported on your platform. **Important:** Make sure that your `synapse_config` file is not stored in a directory that will be indexed on or uploaded to Synapse.

 You can generate a personal access token using [this dashboard](https://www.synapse.org/#!PersonalAccessTokens:).